 McMurran Scholars Association Scholarship: The McMurran Scholars Association Scholarship is funded through private donations made through the Shepherd University Foundation.
 The award was established in 2011 by the McMurran Scholars Association as part of the celebration of the 50th class of McMurran Scholars.
 Each recipient must be a McMurran Scholar and be attending Shepherd University as a graduate student (full or part-time).
 For more information, please visit the McMurran Scholars Award webpage.

 International Students: Foreign-born students who are neither US citizens nor US permanent residents may be eligible for a variety of scholarships that include merit-based, Honors, athletic, and service (e.g., Multicultural Leadership Team).
 New students should work directly with International Admissions Counselor Wrenna Dorrer (firstname.lastname@example.org) for further information and application.
-Continuing students should meet directly with the awarding program (Honors, athletics, Multicultural Leadership Team) or with Financial aid for general information and assistance.
+Continuing students should meet directly with the awarding program (Honors, athletics, Multicultural Leadership Team) for general information and assistance.

 West Virginia PROMISE Scholarship – Renewal Criteria

 GPA Requirement: PROMISE recipients must maintain a minimum cumulative 3.0 GPA throughout their collegiate career.
 However, first year students can retain the scholarship if they receive a cumulative 2.75, but every year thereafter students must meet the minimum 3.0 cumulative GPA requirement.
 For example, if a student earns a 2.75 cumulative GPA in the first year, he/she will need to earn at least a 3.25 GPA in his/her second year in order to have the required cumulative 3.0 GPA.